seriousviking/convertFBXtoSMSH/README.md

 * Implement materials import and export.
   Decide whether to save materials separately or with the mesh geometry

+* Finish import and implement exporting tangent and (maybe) binormal vectors

 * Test performance with two approaches of working with vertex data:
   Structure of Arrays (current) or Array of Structures (alternative) Implement alternative approach if it will be faster in some cases